tlikonen/just-getopt/README.md

 Incompatible Changes in 2.0
 ---------------------------

-Version 2.0.0 introduced some incompatible changes.
-When updating the crate from 1.x versions the following changes must be addressed.
+Version 2.0 introduced some incompatible changes.
+When updating the crate from 1.x versions the following changes must be addressed:

-  - Some methods of `Args` struct no longer return a vector.
+  - Methods of `Args` struct no longer return a vector.
 They return a type which implements the trait `DoubleEndedIterator`.
 The methods
     are: `required_value_missing`, `options_all` and
     `options_value_all`.
-  - Enum `OptValueType` is renamed to `OptValue` and the enum is marked as non-exhaustive: more variants were added in 2.0.0 and can be added in the future.
+  - Enum `OptValueType` is renamed to `OptValue` and the enum is marked as non-exhaustive: more variants were added in 2.0 and can be added in the future.

 License